 There is no one place to create a Mastodon account.
 Instead, you choose a community that you want to be part of and create an account there.
 As an example, my instance, tech.lgbt is for LGBTQIA+ folks and allies with an interest in technology.
 One of the faster growing instances for furries that I’ve seen is snouts.online.
-Some users who got banned from Tumblr in late 2018 after their adult content ban have gathered at humblr.social.
+Some users who got banned from Tumblr in late 2018 after their adult content ban have gathered at humblr.social (no longer online).
 A community for artists exists at mastodon.art, board gamers at boardgames.social, and even a private instance for video game slimes at slime.global.

 The last instance is an example of a private instance.
 This means that the administrators set it up so that new users are either barred from creating accounts, or need to have one created for them by an admin.
 This is another one of the ways where Mastodon separates itself from Twitter and other networks.
 Users and admins are welcome to create their own spaces, manage them as they see fit, and interact in ways that are comfortable to them.

 The account that you create will be findable via your username and instance name.
 For instance, I use the rather clever username of david, and am on the instance tech.lgbt.
 Therefore, my full username to send messages to is @firstname.lastname@example.org.
 Think of it like a hybrid of Twitter and email addresses.

 Long story short: no, you only need as many accounts as you want identities.
 You can probably interact with others that you want to from whichever instance you choose.

 At this point you might be thinking about where to signup for an account and how much that matters.
 After all, you may be interested in both art and technology, or a specific political ideology as well as something more esoteric like fairies.
 Thankfully, you don’t generally need to worry about where you sign up for an account, because you can still interact with people on separate instances thanks to the most powerful feature of Mastodon: federation.